custompro98/glibsql/README.md

 Glibsql is a library for interacting with a hosted libSQL database such as [Turso](https://turso.tech).

+## glibsql/http

-Glibsql helps construct a `gleam/http/request` for use with the [Hrana over HTTP](https://docs.turso.tech/sdk/http/reference) variant of libSQL, simply pass the constructed HTTP request into your http client of choice.
+`glibsql/http` helps construct a `gleam/http/request` for use with the [Hrana over HTTP](https://docs.turso.tech/sdk/http/reference) variant of libSQL, simply pass the constructed HTTP request into your http client of choice.

 ```sh